faucet-pipeline/faucet-pipeline-core/README.md

 ## Config File

-The config file for faucet is a JavaScript file.
+The config file (default: `faucet.config.js`) for faucet is a JavaScript file.
 In this file, you should export an object that contains the configuration.
 For each pipeline you want to use, you need to export an object with the according configuration.
 In addition, you can do some general configuration of the file watcher.
 So it might look something like this:

 ```js
 module.exports = {